 In August 2023, we announced the dosing of our first participant in our first clinical trial for APG777 in Australia.
 The APG777 Phase 1 trial is a double-blind, placebo-controlled study in healthy volunteers and consists of a single-ascending dose ("SAD") component and a multiple-ascending dose ("MAD") component.
 The trial enrolled 40 healthy adult subjects into three SAD and two MAD cohorts.
 The primary endpoint is safety and a key secondary endpoint is pharmacokinetics ("PK").
 The Phase 1 trial is ongoing and in March 2024, we announced positive interim safety and PK data from this trial.
-PK data showed a half-life of approximately 75 days across doses tested and pharmacodynamic("PD") data showed deep and sustained inhibition of key AD biomarkers pSTAT6 and TARC for approximately three months (longest available follow-up available, with inhibition still ongoing at time of the data cut).
+PK data showed a half-life of approximately 75 days across doses tested and pharmacodynamic ("PD") data showed deep and sustained inhibition of key AD biomarkers pSTAT6 and TARC for approximately three months (longest available follow-up, with inhibition still ongoing at time of the data cut for the March 2024 announcement).
 APG777, in single doses up to 1,200 mg and multiple doses of 300 mg, was well tolerated and showed a favorable safety profile, in line with the existing body of third-party evidence for the safety of the anti-IL-13 class.
 In the first quarter of 2024, we also filed an investigational new drug application ("IND") in support of a Phase 1 trial in healthy volunteers in the United States for subjects of Japanese descent and have completed dosing in that trial.
-We anticipate dosing the first patient in our integrated Phase 2 trial in AD in the in the first half of 2024 with 16-week topline data from Part A expected in the second half of 2025.
+In May 2024, we commenced dosing in the Phase 2 clinical trial of APG777 in patients with moderate-to-severe AD with 16-week topline data from Part A expected in the second half of 2025.
 The trial is designed to combine the typical Phase 2a and 2b portions of a clinical trial into a single protocol.
 Part A is expected to enroll approximately 110 patients randomized 2:1 to APG777 and placebo with primary endpoint of mean percentage changes in EASI score from baseline to week 16.
 Part B of the Phase 2 trial is a randomized, placebo-controlled dose optimization with approximately 360 patients randomized 1:1:1:1 to high, medium, or low dose APG777 and placebo with primary endpoint of mean percentage changes in EASI score from baseline to week 16.
-All patients benefiting from treatment will continue to APG777 maintenance, which will evaluate three- to six-month dosing.
-In addition, we expect to initiate a Phase 2 trial of APG777 in asthma in 2025.
+All patients benefiting from treatment will continue to APG777 maintenance treatment, which will evaluate three- to six-month dosing intervals.
+In addition, we expect to initiate in 2025 a Phase 2 trial of APG777 as monotherapy and/or in combination with APG333 in asthma.
+We also plan to explore a coformulation of APG777 with APG990 as a potential first-in-class combination for the treatment of AD.